 For many natural graph properties, the query complexity of testing them in the bounded-degree model is known (see [G17, Sec.
 9.6]).
 In particular, the complexity of testing Connectivity, Eulerian, Degree-Regularity, Subgraph-Freeness, and Minor-Freeness is $poly(1/\epsilon)$, the complexity of testing Bipartiteness and Expansion is $\Theta(\sqrt{n}) \cdot poly(1/\epsilon)$, and the complexity of testing 3-Colorability and Independent Set Size is $\Theta(n)$.
-One property that is conspicuously missing from the foregoing list is Hamiltonicity.
+One property that is conspicuously missing from the foregoing list is Hamiltonicity.2

 Contents of this work.
 The main result presented in this work is that the query complexity of testing Hamiltonicity in the bounded-degree graph model is $\Theta(n)$.
-This refers both to the path and to the cycle versions, and analogous results hold also for the directed analogues.
-In addition, we present a full proof of the same lower bound for testing Independent Set Size (ISS), which was sketched in [BOT].
-(Indeed, since our focus is on these lower bounds, we are using the more liberal definition of testing with two-sided error probability.)
+This refers both to the path and to the cycle versions, and analogous results hold also for the directed analogues.3 These results are presented in Section 2.
+In addition, in Section 3, we present a full proof of the same lower bound for testing Independent Set Size (ISS), which was sketched in [BOT].

 The technique.
 Both our proofs (i.e., for Hamiltonian and ISS) use (local and gap-preserving) reductions from testing problems that are known to require linear query complexity.
 The reductions we use are the standard (polynomial-time) reductions that are employed in demonstrating the NP-completeness of these sets.
-The same holds for the lower bound for 3-Colorability presented by Bogdanov, Obata, and Trevisan [BOT].
-In all cases, one needs to verify the following facts:
+The same holds for the lower bound for 3-Colorability presented by Bogdanov, Obata, and Trevisan [BOT].4 In all cases, one needs to verify the following facts:

+1A graph property is a set of graphs that is closed under isomorphism; that is, Π is a graph property if for each graph G it holds that G is in Π if and only if every graph that is isomorphic to G is in Π .

+2Added in revision: As stated upfront, at the time of writing the initial version, we were unaware of the fact that Yoshida and Ito [YI] has studied the query complexity of testing Hamiltonicity in 2010.

+3Added in revision: As stated upfront, these results were already established by Yoshida and Ito [YI] in 2010.

+4Added in revision: The same holds also for the lower bound established by Yoshida and Ito [YI].
-1. The reduction generates graphs of bounded maximum degree.

-This feature is often verified explicitly in the context of proving NP-completeness results, when the aim is establishing that hardness also holds for graphs of bounded degree.

-2. The reduction is local in the sense that each incidence query to the generated graph can be answered by making few queries to the original instance (e.g., few incidence queries in the case that the original instance is also a graph).

-This feature is an expected consequence of the fact that the original reductions use simple gadgets that are connected in simple ways.
-Still this feature must be verified, since things that look simple are not necessarily local.

-3. The reduction is gap-preserving; that is, object that are far from the original set are mapped to graphs that are far from the property.

-This issue also arises in the context of demonstrating the NP-hardness of approximation problems, but the gaps being preserved may be different (see [PY88] versus [GGR, Sec.
+- 1. The reduction generates graphs of bounded maximum degree. - This feature is often verified explicitly in the context of proving NP-completeness results, when the aim is establishing that hardness also holds for graphs of bounded degree. - 2.
+The reduction is local in the sense that each incidence query to the generated graph can be answered by making few queries to the original instance (e.g., few incidence queries in the case that the original instance is also a graph). - This feature is an expected consequence of the fact that the original reductions use simple gadgets that are connected in simple ways.
+Still this feature must be verified, since things that look simple are not necessarily local. - 3.
+The reduction is gap-preserving; that is, object that are far from the original set are mapped to graphs that are far from the property. - This issue also arises in the context of demonstrating the NP-hardness of approximation problems, but the gaps being preserved may be different (see [PY88] versus [GGR, Sec.
 1.2.4.3]).
 In some cases, the standard reductions are gap-preserving, but in other cases some modifications are required (see, e.g., [PY88, P94]).